 Three important ideas:

-Each piece of jewelry should move with suppleness and should delight the sense of touch – so it will be worn with pleasure.
+Each piece of jewelry should move with suppleness and be tempting to touch – so it will be worn with pleasure.

 We are three-dimensional beings.
 I also understand my jewelry this way: it should look good from all sides.